Market Research Future (MRFR) believes that the digestive health products market should cover substantial grounds worldwide, between 2020 and 2027.

 Promotional advertising via social media as well as celebrity endorsements are the most adopted marketing tactics among leading companies.
 These products have sparked the interest of the millennial and Gen Z populations looking to improve their gut health and also lose weight.
 Sensing the host of opportunities presented by the market, several manufacturers are introducing various types of digestive health products with added features.

-Digestive health products industry has been considered for product type, delivery format, specialty diet and application.
+Digestive products market has been considered for product type, delivery format, specialty diet and application.

 The various product types covered in the report are digestive nutritional supplements, prebiotics, probiotics, lactase nutritional supplements, multi-vitamins, and more.
 Innovations with respect to manufacturing along with the rise in R&D expenditure by major brands has been favorable for the probiotic segment.
 Consumers growing aware about the health benefits of probiotics, such as better immune system and more will further elevate the segmental position in the market.